Young adults take on climate change and the establishment in New York, Paris and Marrakesh

 Exploring Norway, where climate change affects indigenous people

-The GroundTruth Project is dedicated to training a new generation of international correspondents and documentary filmmakers to go out in the world to produce social justice journalism that enlightens and informs.
+The GroundTruth Project is a non-profit media organization dedicated to supporting a new generation of international correspondents and documentary filmmakers to go out in the world to produce social justice journalism that enlightens and informs.

 We work across generations, media platforms and cultural backgrounds, creating life-changing opportunities for early-career journalists as they tell the most important stories of their generation — stories that affect us all.